ENEZA-DSI/A-Machine-Learning-Approach-to-predict-COVID-19-Global-Patterns-for-Epidemiological-Insights/Methods/Methods.md

    Target variables input for this model were New cases and new deaths.
    From this model, features that had non-zero coefficients were identified.
-   For new cases, the features selected were stringency index, new vaccinations, new tests, people fully        vaccinated, total boosters, hospital patients, ICU patients, population, population density, female          smokers.
+   For **new cases**, the features selected were stringency index, new vaccinations, new tests, people fully        vaccinated, total boosters, hospital patients, ICU patients, population, population density, female          smokers.
-   For new deaths, selected features included stringency index, new vaccinations, new tests, people fully       vaccinated, total boosters, hospital patients, ICU patients, population density, extreme poverty.
+   For **new deaths**, selected features included stringency index, new vaccinations, new tests, people fully       vaccinated, total boosters, hospital patients, ICU patients, population density, extreme poverty.

 #### Data Visualization
-##### Time Series Analysis; Progression of cases and deaths over time
+##### Time Series Analysis; Progress of cases and deaths over time
-Location, continent, date, new cases and new deaths variables were used to plot time series analysis for the seven countries selected.
-The trends for each country and were plotted using line graphs.
+Time trends of new cases and new deaths were plotted for each of the 7 countries.
+Line graphs were used to observe the infection and mortality trends over time.
 ##### Bar graphs and line graphs
+Bar plots were used to display:
-We created a bar graph showing the top leading countries with the biggest percentage of older population >65 years old and the average new cases in each of the countries, relating to the population demographics in terms of the age.
+- Countries with the highest percentage of population aged >65 and average new cases.
+- Their corresponding average new case numbers, linking age demogrpahics to infection rates.

 ### PREDICTIVE MODELLING
+#### Model types
 - *Classification model*
+  Was used to identify contries that had high and low infection rates

 - *Regression model*
+  Was used to predict the frequency of new cases and new deaths in the selected countries.

+#### Evaluation metrics
-  - Evaluating the models using MAE,RMSE and R<sup>2</sup>
+- Models were assessed using Mean Absolute Error (MAE), Root Mean Square Error (RMSE) and R<sup>2</sup>

-- *Compare model perfomance*
-- *Visualize predicted vs Actual values*
+#### Model Comparison
+The perfomance of the diffferent models was compared based on the above metrics.
+Visualization included *predicted vs the actual values* plots for perfomance evaluation.

-### Model Improvement and Evaluation
+### Model Improvement
-Added 13 countries to the model
+To improve model generalizability we expanded the dataset to include additional countries, increasing the geographical diversity and training daa size.